 Ingredients

-6medium Yukon Gold potatoes, peeled and cut into 2” chunks, cooked until fork tender (approx 5 cups potato chunks)
+6medium Yukon Gold potatoes, peeled and cut into 1-inch chunks (approx 5 cups potato chunks)

 1tablespoon oil

-16ounces ham steakdiced (this is about 2 cups of diced ham)
+16ounceham steakcut into 1-inch pieces (this is about 2 cups of ham)

 1small red onionthinly sliced